krishnamrajuj87/VaultRedact/README.md

 If you encounter any deployment issues:

 1. Make sure all environment variables are correctly set in Vercel
-2. Ensure Firebase services (Auth, Firestore, Storage) are properly configured
+2. Ensure Firebase services (Auth, Storage) are properly configured
 3. Check that CORS is properly configured for Firebase Storage
 4. Verify the Firebase Security Rules are permitting proper access

+For more information on CORS configuration, refer to the `CORS-README.md` file.

+## License

+This project is proprietary and confidential.
+All rights reserved.